lzhangup/pg-resources/README.md

 # pg-resources

-This is Lijun Zhang.
-Here is a place where i keep some useful resources to help my post-grad students to get started with their studies.
+Here is a place where I keep some useful resources to help my post-grad students to get started with their studies.